Lesterpaintstheworld/aider/website/_posts/2024-07-25-new-models.md

 ## Mistral Large 2 (2407)

-Mistral Large 2 (2407) scored only 60% on aider_nova's code editing
+Mistral Large 2 (2407) scored only 60% on aider's code editing benchmark.
-benchmark.
 This puts it just ahead of the best GPT-3.5 model.
 It